top of page

 Monday, February 16, 2026:

-• Opening Networking Social: Join us the night of Monday, February 16, 2026 for the opening night social!
+• 6:30 pm to 8 pm- Opening Networking Social: Join us the night of Monday, February 16, 2026 for the opening night social!
 The social will allow your teams to meet and network with fellow Municipal Special Event Professionals from all across the country.
-The exact location and time will be announced when we get closer to the MSES26 date
+The will be in the Ocean Grand Ballroom at the Sheraton Virginia Beach Hotel.

 Tuesday, February 17, 2026